evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Dual_Motor_Performance/_index.md

 ## Infotainment

 You can choose between two sound systems on the Polestar 2 Long Range Dual Motor Performance.
-With the High Performance, you get five amplifier channels and eight speakers with a max system output of 200 watts.
-With the Harman Kardon Premium Sound, you get five amplifier channels and 13 speakers with a max system output of 600 watts.
+With the High Performance, you get eight speakers with a max system output of 200 watts.
+With the Harman Kardon Premium Sound, you get 13 speakers with a max system output of 600 watts.

 The model has 4 USB-C connections as standard.
 ## Lights